 “Thought about it.
 But I still owe Citra from the cockroach races.
 I can’t run up any more debt with her.
 You know how she gets.”

 Fletcher grunted in agreement.
 “That one’s got a mean streak.
-You really think she could turn someone into a toad?”
+You really think she could turn a person into a toad?”

 “Battlemages can’t turn people into toads.”

 “It’s Yazir we’re talking about.
 Who knows?
 Something to make things blow higher or burn faster I guess.”

 Yazir was always experimenting, the endless quest for the perfect explosive, the ultimate incendiary.
 The thing was, he was good at it.
 Genius-level good.
 But he was also quite clearly insane.
 He’d saved the company’s asses more than once, but he’d also almost killed them twice.

 Fletcher looked him over.
 “I’d wear a helmet, was I you.”

 Daros’ hand went to his head.
 “You think that would help?”